Jetafull/carnd-p5-vehicle-detection/reports/writeup.md

 The left image is the result bounding boxes after applying thresholds and labeling.
 The right image is the corresponding heatmap.

+In the video processing pipeline, I keep track of the recent heatmaps to smooth the detection numbers.
+After trial and error I found number of heatmaps of 10 and threshold of 9 gives the smaller false positive and negative rates on the project video.

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?